[Case Study Off Road México]

 [Hypothesis]

-I observed that, although Off Road México had a strong reputation in the automotive industry, its website didn’t communicate the value of its services or its B2B focus with the same strength.
+I noticed that although Off Road Mexico had a solid reputation in the automotive industry, its website did not communicate the value of its services or its B2B approach with the same strength.
+This gap between in-person trust and digital experience became the focus of my approach.

 🎯

-Design Hypothesis
+Design hypothesis

-[Heuristic Analysis]
+[Heuristic analysis]

 🔑

-🧭 Unintuitive Navigation
+🧭 Navigation not very intuitive

-🎨 Inconsistent Visual Structure
+🎨 Inconsistent visual structure

-💬 Lack of Feedback in Forms
+💬 Lack of feedback on forms

 [Research]